chinghung62/Telegram-Bot-PHP-Library/README.md

 # Telegram-Bot-PHP-Library
-Telgram Bot PHP is a very basic and non-modular PHP library for fast implementation, providing opportunity for a quick experience of bot deployment.
+Telegram Bot PHP is a very basic and non-modular PHP library for fast implementation, providing opportunity for a quick experience of bot deployment.
 It is a beginner-friendly library compared to other powerful libraries.

 All types, methods and parameters are supported **EXCEPT** those for *WebApp*, *Payments*, *Telegram Passport* and *Games*.
 Some of the methods for *Stickers* are not provided.